Classic rock guitar virtuoso Jeff Beck dies at 78

 Beck could play rock, jazz, blues, soul and anything else that caught his ear.
 To Beck, the guitar — at least the way he played it — could be as versatile an instrument as the human voice.
 "I just tried to become a singer," he told NPR in a 2010 interview.
 "I think the Stratocaster, the particular guitar Stratocaster, lends itself to endless possibilities because of the spring-loaded bridge that it's got.
 I can depress the whammy bar they call it, but it's actually a vibrato bar.
 And I can do infinite variations on that by raising or lowering the pitch.
 I can play a chord and lower that pitch — six strings simultaneously."

 Beck was born in Wallington, England in 1944.
-He became enamored with the guitar as a child and first came to prominence playing in The Yardbirds – where he replaced Eric Clapton and joined Jimmy Page.
+He became enamored with the guitar as a child and first came to prominence playing in The Yardbirds, where he replaced Eric Clapton and played alongside Jimmy Page, who also joined the group.
 Beck left the band shortly after, and formed The Jeff Beck Group (along with a then little-known singer named Rod Stewart).

 In debates over guitar-virtuosity, Beck is often listed in the same breath as players like Clapton, Page and Keith Richards.
 But Beck was always a bit of a recluse — wary of the attention that came with being a famous musician.
 He explained to The New York Times in 2010 how he felt about the music industry as a whole: